pamo/dances-and/posts/2020-01-01-claptone/index.md

   - Moon Boots
   - Boys Noize
   - Jeremy Olander
+  - Eli & Fur
 openers:
   - Walker & Royce
   - Moon Boots
   - Boys Noize
+  - Eli & Fur
   - Jeremy Olander
 ---

+I was too tired for this one to stay for the whole thing.
+Moon Boots was a blast.
+Sad Boys Noize cancelled because of illness but that was more motivation for me to go home early and rest.